Kyle Farmer Player Props: Twins vs. Mariners

 Kyle Farmer At The Plate

-- Farmer is batting .246 with eight doubles, a triple, six home runs and 13 walks.
+- Farmer has eight doubles, a triple, six home runs and 13 walks while batting .246.

-- Looking at the 63 games he has played this year, he's hit a long ball in six of them (9.5%), and in 2.8% of his trips to the plate.
+- Looking at the 64 games he has played this season, he's hit a home run in six of them (9.4%), and in 2.8% of his trips to the plate.

-- Farmer has had at least one RBI in 22.2% of his games this season (14 of 63), with two or more RBI four times (6.3%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 21.9% of his games this year, Farmer has tallied at least one RBI.
+In four of those games (6.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored a run in 25 games this year, with multiple runs three times.
+- He has scored in 39.1% of his games this year, with two or more runs scored in 4.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.